purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

   projects:
   - project: example.cproject.yml
 ```
+>__ACTION:__
+>Update the cSolution.yml file to include the Device, Board, Target and Build information
+>Update the cSolution.yml file to include the Project(s) with the cProject.yml filename

 ---

 ## 5.0 Updating the cProject File
-The cproject.yml file required for the cSolution example format must be updated to include source files and software components.
+A cSolution project includes the **cProject.yml** file to specify the source files and software components for a given project.

 ### 5.1 Adding Source Files
-Source files are added to the project under the groups: category.
-These files are provided in the pack under the /example/source folder.
-The given Eclipse example clearly lists the source files.
+The MCUXpresso IDE eclipse UI clearly lists the source files required for the example.

 ![EclipseSourceFiles](./images/training-getstarted-EclipseSourceFiles-Ping.png)

+These files are delivered in the pack under the /example/source folder.
+They are copied to this folder by the author of the cSolution project.

+Source files are listed in the cProject.yml file under the groups: category.
+A group of files is given a unique name to help organize them within the project.
+The name "source" is an obvious choice for this group of files.

-They are added to the new cProject.yml as follows:
+They are added to the cProject.yml file as follows:
 ```yaml
   groups:
     - group: source